On the internet, someone asked the question: Should adults give money to their parents after going to work?

 Don't give your salary card to your parents.

 I have seen many new employees, especially girls, give their salary cards to their parents, thinking that their mothers can save money for them because they themselves cannot.
-When they are 30 years old, they get married and ask their parents about that money but only get one answer: That is the family's money, and they have to save it to buy a house for their younger brother.
+When they are 30 years old, they get married and ask their parents about that money, but they only get one answer: That is the family's money, and they have to save it to buy a house for their younger brother.

 Your money becomes your family's money.
 Everyone in the family can use the money except you.